All Ends: History

 On 3 March 2009, video game company Sega released Sonic and the Black Knight.
 The game features a vocal song for the final boss battle called "With Me" which features vocals by Emma Gelotte, Tinna Karlsdotter, and Johnny Gioeli of Crush 40.
 The song (as well as its instrumental version) was released on the CD release, "Face to Faith", a compilation of all the vocal songs from Sonic and the Black Knight.

-On 17 March 2009, vocalist Emma Gelotte quit the band due to personal reasons.
+On 17 March 2009, vocalist Emma Gelotte quit the band for personal reasons.
 Swedish singer Jonna Sailon joined the band as the replacement vocalist.

 News on their second album had started up on All Ends' MySpace page as of 23 October 2009.
 They stated they had completed the pre-production phase of their album and even had a new producer.
 Roberto Laghi, who previously helped In Flames record one of their albums, was helping All Ends with their second.
 It also stated on their MySpace page that they were looking to release their album in 2010.

 On 11 January 2010, the band revealed two titles from the album "Nobody's Story" and "I'm a Monster".

 Later that year on 6 July 2010, the band posted on Facebook that the release date for their second album A Road to Depression would be 15 October that same year.

 After a quieter year, the band took to Facebook on 2 October 2012 and stated: "We are alive, guys.
 Just on a break to broaden life's views a little bit".